Android-SUR/Android-SUR.github.io/README.md

 ## For Developers
 For developers engaging with our codebase, it's imperative to recognize that our software is licensed under the Apache 2.0 license, in alignment with the licensing policies of both the Android Open Source Project (AOSP) and the Linux Kernel.
 We kindly request that all modifications and commercial utilization adhere to the corresponding open-source policy.
-Additionally, we wish to convey that while certain segments of our code may currently remain unavailable, we are diligently working towards securing the necessary permissions and will promptly release these sections in due course.
+Additionally, we wish to convey that while certain segments of our code may currently remain unavailable, we are working towards securing the necessary permissions and will promptly release these sections in due course.